 But, can mathematics, English, or any other such subject make us intelligent!
 No!
 Learning a lot of English can make you a good speaker, author, blogger, etc. And learning a lot of mathematics can also make you a mathematician, an engineer or something else.
 What I mean to say is that the courses we learn in schools and college are meant to teach us something so that we can have sound knowledge on that subject.

 But, intelligence is something completely different.
-In order to become intelligent, we need to communicate with others, get exposure to numerous problems in life, which eventually teaches us to take decisions.
+In order to become intelligent, we need to communicate with others, get exposure to numerous problems in life, which eventually teaches us to make decisions.
 Yes, that is intelligence.
-There is no doubt, the things we learn in schools and colleges can also teach us to take decisions, but that is limited only to that subject.
+There is no doubt, the things we learn in schools and colleges can also teach us to make decisions, but that is limited only to that subject.

 But, when we learn other things by getting exposure to some real-life problems that make us intelligent.
 Hope, the difference between learning and intelligence is now clear to you!